ayushi-b/Random_Phenomena_by_Babatunde_Ogunnaike/README.md

 3. __`"Unanswered Exercises.txt"`__ : This file lists the currently unanswered questions that I either failed to understand or failed to answer.

-4. __`"Try Yourself"`__ : It is a folder containing the unanswered question notebooks so that any one can start solving the questions right away.
+4. __`"Try Yourself"`__ : It is a folder containing the unanswered 'Question Notebooks' so that any one can start solving the questions right away.
 It is useful for questions that require coding.

 5. __`Other Files`__ : The remaining files (images and dataset files) are there to help better illustrate the exercises in jupyter notebooks or to better answer them.